subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 - The image is divided into a grid of size $S\times S$ as shown in the LHS of the figure
 - For each grid cell, the model predicts $B$ Bounding Boxes as potential candidates for object detection, for a total of $BS^2$ Bounding Boxes.
 This is shown in the top half of the figure.
 - The model predicts a confidence score for each bounding box, which is defined as $P(Object)*IOU^{truth}_{predict}$.
 These confidence scores reflect how confident the model is that the box contains an object and also how accurate it thinks the box is that it predicts.
-- Lastly, for each grid cell, the model predicts the softmax probability vector of it containing one of the $C$ objects $P(Class_i|Object), 1\le i\le C$, i.e. the conditional probability of class $i$ given that the grid cell contains an object.
+- Lastly, for each grid cell, the model predicts the softmax probability vector of it containing one of the $C$ objects $P(Class_i\vert Object), 1\le i\le C$, i.e. the conditional probability of class $i$ given that the grid cell contains an object.
 This is illustrated in the bottom part of the figure.

 The model's final prediction is obtained by doing the following computation: